-The answer is yes.
-Unbelievably, the labor-saving device that we count on to get dishes, glasses, pots, and pans clean enough to eat from is likely reducing the quality of the air in your home.
+The short answer is yes.
+Unbelievably, the labor-saving device that we count on to get dishes, glasses, pots, and pans clean enough to eat from is likely reducing the indoor air quality of your home.

 We did a little experiment using an indoor air quality monitor.
-We placed the monitor in a room adjacent to the kitchen and ran the dishwasher three times:
+We placed the indoor air quality monitor in a room adjacent to the kitchen and ran the dishwasher three times:

 - Dishwasher run with standard soap, heat and dry cycle on = Air Quality: RED ZONE (bad)